FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 Where do I go to start the CPO process?

 The necessary court documents to start the case are filed at the Clerk of Court’s office, Clermont County Common Pleas Courthouse, First Floor, 270 East Main Street, Batavia, Ohio, 45103.
 A blank copy of the CPO Petition is available HERE.
 A copy of the Ohio Supreme Court Instructions for filing a CPO petition is HERE.
+The Clerks’ office hours are 7:30 AM to 4:00 PM all days expect legal holidays.

 Where will the CPO hearing take place?